nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Student Number

-Student Number refers to the unique matriculation number of a NUS student.
-In **Class Manager 2023**, it must begin with the capital letter 'A', followed by 1 or more consecutive digits, and end with a single alphabetical character.
-Student Numbers must not be blank.
+Student Number refers to the unique matriculation number of a NUS student. **Class Manager 2023** uniquely identifies each student in most commands using the Student Number.
+In **Class Manager 2023**:

+* Student Number must begin with the capital letter "A", followed by 1 or more consecutive digits, and end with a single alphabetical character.
+* Student Number must not be blank.
+* The last alphabetical character of Student Number is automatically converted to uppercase when stored in **Class Manager 2023**.
-**Class Manager 2023** uniquely identifies each student in most commands using the Student Number.
-Student Number is not case-sensitive, e.g. Student Number `A123V` and `A123v` refer to the same student.
+* Student Number is not case-sensitive, e.g. Student Number `A123V` and `A123v` refer to the same student.
+* Here are some valid examples of Class Numbers:
+    - `A0123456X`
+    - `A32g (Stored as A32G)`

 ## Data visualisation

 Data visualisation of student's Class Information is automatically generated in the Data Visualisation section of the GUI (within the card of a student in the Student List section).
-* There will be 3 bar graphs, each representing the student's average grades, attendance and class participation percentages.
+* There will be 3 bar graphs, each representing the student's average grades, attendance and class participation percentages respectively.
 * This provides a quick overview of the student's performance in the module and allows for easy comparison between students.

 ## Command navigation